Single signon and signout

 Logout cascading

 The flip side of this is when an app revokes a token as described here .
 The OAuth engine will then find all other access_tokens and access_grants created from the same session, and revoke those as well.
-Once that’s done, it will tell the aID session engine (checkpoint) to delete the session, which in effect logs the user out of the newspaper in the browser.
+Once that’s done, it will tell the aID session engine to delete the session, which in effect logs the user out of the site in the browser.

 Note that the user can have multiple sessions active at any one time, in different browsers.
 The sessions (and related tokens) in other browsers will not be affected by the cascade.